Thursday, December 21, 2023

 I quickly figured out the basics of Ren’Py (it’s straightforward as long as you’re not trying to do anything too clever tech-wise) and drafted around 10-15 minutes of follow-up to the scene Polly sent me.
 I sent it back to her with a knot in my gut.
 It was by far the most violent written prose I’d ever shared with friends.
 I felt like I’d done something wrong or evil by writing it.
 It’s kind of cute how embarrassed I was in retrospect.
 It feels quaint now that many of my friends are making straight up smut games (I’ll join y’all someday).

 The whole process of writing the draft with Polly was pure joy.
 We passed the project back in forth writing new scenes and trying to surprise and delight each other.
 About halfway through we talked things through and developed a rough outline.
 Even then, we still managed to surprise each other a lot with the remaining scenes.
-At some point we pulled in Taylor to do the music and Carmichael to do the character art.
+At some point we pulled in Garden to do the music and Carmichael to do the character art.
 Both of them nailed their contributions, and adding their work into the game made it feel suddenly real in a really cool way.

 Her Lullaby felt momentous to me.
 It was the longest work of prose fiction I’d ever helped write, and the first time a game I’d worked on ended with a big explosive emotional character catharsis.
 It felt magical, like the floodgates were blown open and now I could make all new kinds of games.